Origin of Line Wrap at 80 Chars (Punched Cards)

-That convention ultimately traces to punch cards with 70 holes or so.
-It's the worst convention, still harbored by ignorant programers to this day, even in magit (it warns when your commit line is long).
+That convention ultimately traces to punched cards with 80 columns of holes.
+It's the worst convention, still harbored by ignorant programers to this day, even in magit, it warns when your commit line is long.

 here's a sloppy fast typing rant summary.